vipulnaik/diet-exercise-health/notes/2023-10-28-standing-on-one-leg-with-eyes-closed.md

 I'm feeling minimally healthy enough and the time constraints are not super-severe.

+I might also discretionarily do the standing-on-one-leg-with-eyes-closed at other times of the day.

 ## Standing on one leg with eyes open: standard version

 I already mentioned standing on one leg with eyes open as an exercise